clarkgrubb/data-tools/doc/set-diff.1.md

 # NAME

-set-diff - lines in first file which are not in the second
+set-diff - find lines in first file which are not in the second

 # SYNOPSIS